Flux corrections to anomaly cancellation in M-theory on a manifold with boundary

 \centerline{\it Department of Physics and Astronomy, Rutgers University} \centerline{\it Piscataway, NJ 08855-0849, USA}

 We show how the coupling of gravitinos and gauginos to fluxes modifies anomaly cancellation in M-theory on a manifold with boundary.
 Anomaly cancellation continues to hold, after a shift of the definition of the gauge currents by a local gauge invariant expression in the curvatures and $E_8$ fieldstrengths.
-We compute the first nontrivial correction of this kind.
+We compute the first nontrivial such correction.